oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ![create stack 2](./images/create_stack2.png)

-4. In `Configuration variables` section, select `Region` and `Parent Compartment` to choose where you wish to deploy the infrastructure stack.
+4. In the `Configuration variables` section, select `Region` and `Parent Compartment` to choose where you wish to deploy the infrastructure stack, and enter an email address in the `ONS Subscription Endpoint` field where you wish to receive a notification upon detection of anomalous data.

 ![create stack config variable](./images/create_stack3.png)